hardicd/gis_analyst_labs/module_2_loading_raster_data/readme.md

 # Learning objectives:
 - Create a new python environment
+- Running python scripts you didnt author
+- Modify python scripts you didnt author to fit your needs
+- Writing python code to transform raster data to a new coordinate reference system
 - Create a new STAC catalog
 - Loading raster data to STAC
 - Creating a STAC collection